blockcypher/eth-docs/source/includes/_updates.md

 **04/02/21 - Ethereum Transaction Cancellation/Replacement and Bugfixes**

 You can now cancel and replace Ethereum with our Transaction API.
-See the [Creating Transactions part](#creating-transactions] for more information.
+See the [Creating Transactions part](#creating-transactions) for more information.
 Alongside, when creating a new Ethereum transaction, the available balance is now the pool balance and not the confirmed balance.

 **27/11/20 - Support for OpenZeppelin ERC20 Token**